smudgelang/smudge/README.md

 ### Building From Source

-First, make sure you have `ghc` installed, along with `cabal-install`.
+First, make sure you have `ghc` installed, along with `haskell-stack`.
 In order to build the documentation, you'll also need `rst2pdf` and `pdflatex`.

 Then, in your shell of choice, run:

     $ make

-If `cabal` complains, you might have to run

-    $ cabal install
-    $ make
+This may take a bit the first time you build, as stack will have to download and configure the build environment.

 This should work on Windows under Cygwin, as well as reasonably recent versions of Debian and Ubuntu.
 It has worked on other distros and MacOS, and if you have trouble getting it to build we encourage you to ask for help on [gitter](https://gitter.im/smudge-sm/Lobby).
-It generates an executable in `dist/build/smudge` called `smudge` (or `smudge.exe` on Windows) that you can use to compile Smudge code.
+It generates an executable called `smudge` (or `smudge.exe` on Windows) that you can use to compile Smudge code by running `stack exec smudge`.

 ## How to Use Smudge